14th Cavalry Regiment: Philippines campaign

-The 14th was stationed in the Philippines from 1903–1906 during the insurgency campaigns.
+The 14th was stationed in the Philippines from 1903 to 1906 during the insurgency campaigns.
 Upon successful completion of that campaign in 1906, the regiment then returned home to the United States and took up garrisons in the Pacific Northwest, where it assumed peacetime duties.
 The regiment was re-deployed to the Philippines in 1909, although this time it was only engaged in garrison duties and training.

 Mexican campaign

 In 1912, the regiment was called for service in the Mexican campaign.
 On the night of 5–6 May 1916, a detachment of nine troopers guarding Glenn Springs, Texas came under attack by a band of about 70 Villistas in the Glenn Springs raid, and three privates, William Cohen, Stephen J. Coloe, and Lawrence K. Rogers, were killed on American soil.
 The unit then joined General John J. Pershing's expeditionary forces in the Mexican Punitive Expedition against Pancho Villa and his forces during the summer of 1916, chasing bandits throughout the Mexican plains.
 The regiment then returned to Texas, where it began the task of patrolling the border until 1918, when it was called into service in Europe.
 The Treaty of Versailles was signed before the regiment could cross the Atlantic and the regiment resumed its border patrol mission.

-In 1920, the 14th Cavalry Regiment was moved to Iowa, and for approximately the next two decades served in a peacetime capacity.
+Interwar period

+The 14th Cavalry was stationed at Fort Sam Houston, Texas, as of June 1919.
+It was transferred on 30 April 1920 to Fort Ringgold, Texas.
+The regiment, less the 3rd Squadron, was transferred to Fort Des Moines, Iowa, and arrived there on 19 August 1920, while concurrently, the 3rd Squadron was transferred to Camp Dodge, Iowa, and was inactivated there on 10 September 1921.
+The 1st Squadron was transferred on 2 September 1921 to Fort Sheridan, Illinois.
+The regiment was assigned to the 2nd Cavalry Division on 15 August 1927.
+In April 1933, the regiment assumed command and control of the Iowa Civilian Conservation Corps District, remaining on this duty until mid-1934.
+The 1st Squadron participated in the “Century of Progress” exhibition in Chicago, Illinois, May–November 1933.
+The entire regiment was assembled for the first time since 1920 at Rock Island, Illinois, in January 1935 for regimental maneuvers and a mounted tactical march.
+The regiment, less the 1st Squadron, performed flood relief duties along the Mississippi and Ohio Rivers during January–February 1937.
+The regiment was transferred on 28 May 1940, less the 1st Squadron, to Fort Riley, Kansas, with the 1st Squadron following on 20 October 1940.
+The regiment maintained habitual summer training relationships with the Organized Reserve 161st Cavalry Brigade and 322nd Cavalry Regiment at Fort Des Moines, 1922–40.
+The 1st Squadron maintained habitual summer training relationships with the regiments of the 65th Cavalry Division (317th–320th Cavalry Regiments) at Fort Sheridan.
+Assigned Reserve officers conducted summer training at Fort Des Moines and Fort Sheridan.